Stocks rally on U.S. economic data, bond yields rise

 The negative to positive ratio is now 3.0, which is above the long-term average of 2.7 and above the prior four-quarter average of 1.5, Refinitiv said.

 The data suggests slower U.S. growth and adds to a growing list of economic readings indicating slowing global growth.
-The Caixin/Markit index of Chinese manufacturing fell to its lowest since February 2016 CNPMIC=ECI.
+The Caixin/Markit index of Chinese manufacturing fell to its lowest since February 2016.

 Oil prices rose, lifted by signs the United States and China could soon settle their protracted trade dispute, while producer cuts and U.S. sanctions on Venezuelan exports helped tighten supply.